Research Briefing 02

 Enjoyment

 Enjoyment predicts willingness to communicate.
-More willingness leads to more practice, more progress, and more enjoyment.
+More willingness means more practice, more progress, and more enjoyment.

-The Engagement Multiplier: Research shows emotional engagement mediates the relationship between instruction and achievement.
-It's not just that engaged learners study more—engagement changes how effectively the brain processes and stores information.
-This is why learners who feel connected to their practice materials outperform those grinding through boring exercises, even with equal time invested.
+The engagement multiplier: emotional engagement mediates the link between instruction and achievement.
+It's not just that engaged learners study more — engagement changes how effectively the brain processes and stores information.
+It's why learners who feel connected to their practice outperform those grinding through boring exercises, even at equal time invested.

 You can't move to Mexico City.
 But you can engineer the specific neurological conditions that make immersion effective.